 Why does everything seem horrible when my feet hurt?

 There are seven thousand nerve endings on each foot.
+All these thousands of nerve endings send messages back to your Central Nervous System.
 No wonder when your feet ache you feel grumpy!

 Why should I have Reflexology?